 joined the College of Pharmacy in Student Affairs in 2011.

-Amalia Diaz, B.S. is the Program Advisor for the Chicago State University College of Pharmacy (CSU-COP).
+Amalia Diaz, B.S. is the Assistant Program Director for the Chicago State University College of Pharmacy (CSU-COP).
 Mrs. Diaz holds

 a Bachelors Degree in Business Administration, Management Information Systems from

 Chicago State University in 2005.
 Mrs. Diaz began her career at Chicago State University